Shop scraps and a few simple techniques will get you spinning along

-Large turnings can be daunting.
+Large turning projects can be daunting.
 A large bowl, for example, requires gluing up a blank or sourcing part of a tree trunk.
 When first mounted on the lathe, such stock can be off balance and result in so much vibration that the lathe may start to walk across the shop floor.

 Platters are a great alternative to bowls.
 They can be made as large as your lathe capacity allows so their size can look impressive, plus you can use kiln-dried lumber so your turning blank can be laid out and machined to keep it in better balance when you turn on the lathe.
 And chances are you already have leftover wide lumber on hand from past projects.